KurtE/NT35510_t4x_p/README.md

 ### experimental boards DEVBRD 5
 Setup using my modified Teensy core that added some variant support, and the variant DevBoard 4.0.
-Note the variant is based off of Micromod Again can use FlexIO2 (DMA) or FlexIO3 (INT), we are using 2
+Note the variant is based off Micromod Can use FlexIO2 (DMA) or FlexIO3 (INT), we are using 2

 ```
 FlexIO2: